tlevine/www.thomaslevine.com/content/!/street-sign-protocal/index.md

 * Being rectangular, a four-way intersection has four *corners* at the usual places.
 * A *pole* is a long cylinder sticking out of the ground.
+* A *street sign* is a flat thing that has text on it and gets mounted on a pole.

 #### Intersection